 This article gives an overview of candidal infections, with detailed information on oral, oesophageal, skin and invasive candidal infections.

-See separate articles Systemic Mycoses, Fungal Lung Infections, Fungal Nail Infections and Vaginal and Vulval Candidiasis.
+See separate Systemic Mycoses, Fungal Lung Infections, Fungal Nail Infections and Vaginal and Vulval Candidiasis articles.
 Illustrations of skin and mouth candidal infections are available on DermNet NZ.

 Candida spp. are yeast-like fungi which can form true hyphae and pseudohyphae.
 They may be part of the normal body flora, or may become an invasive pathogen.
 Candidal infection varies from a benign local mucosal membrane infection to disseminated disease; it can involve any organ.
 Severe disease is associated with an immunodeficiency - eg, malignancy, HIV infection or immunosuppressive therapy.